9 “Life Changing” Benefits Of Dog Massage

 How amazing would a nice, long massage be right now?
 Those positive thoughts and feelings from deep tissue massage is great, right?
 Well, did you know that your pup would love one as well?
-You heard me!
-Your dog would benefit from a massage, too!
+That's right - Your dog could benefit from a massage, too!

 Just like us humans, massaging your pooch can release endorphins which will help them feel relaxed, calm and content.
-Plus, not only will a massage make them feel more comfortable, it will also help support your dog’s physical and mental health in more ways than you may think...
+Plus, not only will a dog massage make them feel more comfortable, it will also help support your pup’s physical and mental health in more ways than you may think...

 There are lots of daily factors that could cause your dog to benefit from a few belly rubs and tickles; including stress, anxiety or a physical injury.
 As their owner, you already know what stress can do to your body, so imagine all those aches and pains happening to your beloved dog, too.